All steps to take to ensure medical, psycho-social and administrative guidance during your pregnancy.

 - At the start of your maternity leave, inform your ziekenfonds (health insurance) by sending the declaration “Aangifte arbeidsongeschiktheid"/"Inability to work”.
 They will pay an allowance as from the first day of maternity leave (since you will not receive a salary from your employer during this period).

 - You can participate in group sessions with other expecting parents in the hospital of your choice or with your midwife practice.
-You can meet other parents (to be) in parent groups or play and meeting rooms (both, Dutch only) all over Leuven.
-For dates and locations, check the newsletter of Huis van het Kind Leuven, Opvoedkalender (Dutch only – educational calendar) or the websites of your maternity hospital.
+You can meet other parents (to be) in parent groups or in play and meeting rooms (both links are in Dutch, however English is spoken very often) all over Leuven.
+Mums Meet Mums is an international parent group.
+For dates and locations, check the Facebook of Huis van het Kind Leuven, or the website of your maternity hospital.

 - You or your partner will need to go to the town or city hall of the birth place to register your child; in Leuven the Stadskantoor (City Office).
 You will receive several certificates.
 This has to be done within 15 days after the birth.